sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/LDSC/HeritabilityPlots.md

 threshold is given by the grey dotted line on the bar plots and Bonferroni threshold is given by the black dotted line.
 These correction methods help mitigate the possibility of accepting a low pvalue that ocurred due to chance.

+The heatmap gives you a quick overview of the p-values with stars.
+A single star means that the enrichment is fdr significant, 2 stars means the enrichment is Bonferroni significant.
+For more indepth information look at the bar charts for each gwas trait.

 :::info[Number of hypotheses]
 The number of hypotheses should be equal to the number of entries in the